 Our ACGME accredited, five-year training program in general surgery provides the highest caliber surgical education at one of the finest universities - and greatest places to live - in the country.
 As the only designated academic medical center in the WWAMI area, the University of Washington and its affiliated hospitals are regional tertiary and quaternary referral centers.
 The curriculum is designed to produce surgeons that have the leadership, knowledge, technical skills and professional standards necessary for a successful career in academic surgery.

-With rotations at the University of Washington Medical Center, Harborview Medical Center, Veteran's Affairs Puget Sound Health Care System, Seattle Children's Hospital and the Everett Clinic/Providence-Everett Hospital, our residents work in a variety of clinical settings.
+With rotations at the University of Washington Medical Center, Harborview Medical Center, Veteran's Affairs Puget Sound Health Care System, Seattle Children's Hospital and Northwest Hospital, our residents work in a variety of clinical settings.
 Our mission is to provide focused clinical training and research experience with a goal that each chief resident finishes our program as an independent, well-trained surgeon poised to assume a leadership role in an academic or community setting.